Mid Coast Maine Ocean Front Beaches & Lakes

 Stockton Springs, ME

 Picturesque pocket beach, 290 yds long between rocky headlands.
 Features unique sand of shell fragments.
 Partly closed in summer.
-No facilites and limited parking.
+No facilities and limited parking.

 Popular swimming beach at summer colony.
 Limited parking.

 Fine Sand Crescent Beach, 360 yds.
 Parking at nearby campground.

 Small pocket beach, rocky headlands, a freshwater marsh.
 Limited Parking.

 3- mile long expanse of sand at the mouth of the Kennebec River.
 Sandbar and tidal pools.
 Never crowded, often windy.

 1.5 miles of sand in 3 distinct beach sections.
 Choose from surf to protected swimming areas great for small children.